-MWAA participated in three safety walk downs with DTP during the month of December.
+MWAA participated in five safety walk downs with DTP during the month of January.
 All were related to Design-Build work.
-As of December 31, 2012, DTP had logged 11.990 million project man-hours with 465 first aid cases and six lost time cases.
-There have been a total of 965 incident investigation reports, 90 utility hits and 37 vehicular accidents.
+As of January 31, 2013, DTP had logged 12.163 million project manhours with 475 first aid cases and six lost time cases.
+There have been a total of 994 incident investigation reports, 90 utility hits and 41 vehicular accidents.

-DTP submitted SCIL Revision 6 to include the WFCY on August 6, 2012.
+DTP submitted Safety and Security Certifiable Items List (SCIL) Revision 6 to include the WFCY on August 6, 2012.
 Comments were received from WMATA on September 21, 2012.
 MWAA completed its review and issued Letter No. 07547 dated October 24, 2012 identifying three issues needing to be addressed.
 DTP responded by letter on November 30th and MWAA and DTP met on December 18th to discuss the issues further.
-Another meeting will be scheduled in January 2013 to continue the comment resolution process.
+DTP subsequently resubmitted the SCIL Revision 6, which was approved "as noted" on February 5, 2013.

 DTP and MWAA continue to meet every two weeks to review the status of issued for construction designs (including subcontractor designs) and to determine the status of sign-offs of the Design Conformance Checklist (DCC) and Construction/Procurement/Installation Conformance Checklist (CCC) items related to all issued for construction designs.
-The FTA and PMOC continue to express concern with the lack of progress on both the DCC and CCC submissions.
-That concern has now been heightened by DTP's laying-off of four key SCIL management staff at the end of December 2012.
-MWAA reported in the monthly update meeting that it has accepted DTP's proposed Safety Certification Manager provided he is assigned full time with no other duties and attends training by the FTA for Rail Transit System Safety and Security.
-MWAA Letter No. 07788 dated January 3, 2013 stipulated these and additional requirements for DTP's management of its System Safety Certification Program.
+From month to month, the FTA and PMOC continue to express concern with the lack of progress on both the DCC and CCC submissions.

-DTP's Submittal No. 9, consisting of 716 items, was submitted to MWAA on October 5, 2012.
-MWAA reported in this monthly meeting that it had completed its review and a formal acceptance would be provided to DTP.
-Submittal No. 9 brings the design sign-offs to 93%.
+DTP's Submittal No. 9 was submitted to MWAA on October 5, 2012.
+MWAA completed its review and accepted Submittal No. 9 on January 18, 2013.
+DCC Submittal No. 10 was submitted on January 7, 2013 and is currently under review.
 The 100% DCC completion, with the exclusion of the WFCY, is anticipated by the end of the 1st Quarter of 2013.